Bjoern Seibert

-Bjoern Seibert is a German politician who is the current Head of Cabinet for Ursula von der Leyen, President of the European Commission.
+Björn H. Seibert is a European civil servant from Germany who is the current Head of Cabinet for Ursula von der Leyen, President of the European Commission.
 He's worked with von der Leyen since she was Defence Minister of Germany.

+Seibert worked in the German Ministry of Defence during a period subject to federal investigations over poor management and nepotism.
+Seibert was called to testify before an investigative committee of the German parliament into how contracts from the ministry, under then Minister Ursula von der Leyen, were awarded to outside consultants without proper oversight.
+During the investigations, Siebert claimed not to remember anything from the period.

 Seibert coordinated the EU's sanctions during the Russian invasion of Ukraine with the United States, with his role being described as "key" by a European diplomat.

-Early life

-Seibert studied political science in the United States.
+Education

+Seibert studied political science at the University of Erfurt.
+He has also studied at Kings College at University of Cambridge, the Fletcher School of Law and Diplomacy, MIT, Georgetown, and Harvard.

 Career

 He served for six years on the Policy Planning and Advisory Staff of the German Defence Minister under von der Leyen.

 European Commission

+Seibert played a key role in whipping a majority in the European Parliament to confirm von der Leyen as President of the Commission following her election by the European Council.
 In 2020, Seibert and von der Leyen were criticized for creating a large backlog of high-level and senior position vacancies at the Commission due to their insistence on having personal control over the appointments.
 Over 70 director, director general or deputy director general jobs were unfilled as well as over 80 mid-level positions.
 Over 21% of senior positions across departments were vacant in mid-October according to Politico.
 He has been criticized for his role as leader of von der Leyen's advisers due to them not taking much input from people outside this inner circle, including from her commissioners.

 After Russia invaded Ukraine in 2022, Seibert was "critical" to the successful European negotiations with the United States regarding international sanctions on Russia.
 According to an EU diplomat cited by the Financial Times, he was "the only one [that had] an overview on the EU and in constant contact with the US".